kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 1. User triggers provision action
 2. During the provisioning process new service account and access key are created in **Google Cloud Platform**
-3. After the provisioning process is over the post install job is triggered.
+3. After the provisioning process, the post-install job is triggered.

 ## Binding